 In partnerships with Pakistani civil society organizations, the Foundation has helped establish:

-- 13 permanent self-sustaining primary co-educational schools with an enrollment of about 3,500 students.
+- 20 permanent self-sustaining primary co-educational schools with an enrollment of about 3,500 students.
 One more school is planned.
-All teachers are women.
+Mainly all teachers are women.
 We help build one new school every year.
 Land is donated by the local community.
 Each school costs about $70,000.
 All schools follow the Government approved curriculum.

 - 1 out-patient medical clinic where about 80 patients per day receive treatment at very low fees.